CantoLang/canto/docs/canto in a nutshell.md

 ##1.
 The Big Picture

-The essence of a programming language, what might be called its DNA equivalent, is the grammar that defines it.
+The essence of a programming language, its DNA, is the grammar that defines it.
 Most of this document will describe aspects of Canto's grammar and explain how it can be used to achieve useful results.
 But DNA is not the organism.
 A living creature is the product of the complex interaction of its DNA with its environment.
 So too, understanding programs written in a language requires understanding not just the grammar but the larger context within which the language operates -- a greater whole encompassing both the program and the user as well as the mechanisms by which they interact.

 Looking at this greater whole, most programming languages in wide use follow what might be called the command model of computing.
 This model views a program as a command to be executed.
 The user invokes the program by typing a command at the command line, or through some other system facility -- double-clicking an icon, selecting from a menu, etc.; the principle is the same.
 The program then runs from start to finish, acquiring resources, perhaps soliciting input from the user, performing various tasks, generating some kind of output and eventually exiting.
 The natural programming paradigm in this context is procedural: a program is a procedure, and the statements that make up the program are steps in the procedure.
 If the program by chance obtains input or generates output, it does so as a side effect of some step or other in the procedural logic it executes.